aza547/wow-recorder/CONTRIBUTING.md

     1. Update the CHANGELOG.md with the new version number and change details.
     1. Commit and push all changes.
 	1. Tag a release on GitHub and attach the executable (e.g. `./release/build/WarcraftRecorder Setup 1.0.2.exe`).

-This relies on the infrastructure offered by [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
-You can read more about it on their [docs](https://electron-react-boilerplate.js.org/).